Cattle Futures Rally ahead of FAS and NASS Data

 Fat cattle futures closed Thursday with $1.30 to $2 gains in pre-report positioning.
-The weekly FAS Export Sales will be released before the open, and the monthly NASS Cattle on Feed will come out after the close tomorrow.
+The weekly FAS Export Sales for beef will be released before the open, and the monthly NASS Cattle on Feed will come out after the close.
 Feb cattle were within 30c of recovering 38% of their Sep-Dec drop.
 USDA confirmed some minimal $172 WCB cash sales on Thursday.
 Cash trade was light last week too, with some sales near $172-$173.

 The Wholesale Boxed Beef prices were quoted mixed in the PM report tightening the Chc/Sel spread to $12.53.
 Choice was down by $2.16 and Select was 74 cents stronger.
 USDA estimated FI cattle slaughter for the week through Thursday as 462k head, down from 494k head during the same week last year.